 - violent crimes.

-Most unsupervised probations come after a period of supervised probation.
-Courts let you complete most of the requirements of your probation under supervision.
-Then they shift you into unsupervised probation because there is little else to monitor.2
+Unsupervised probation often comes after a period of supervised probation: Courts first have you complete most of your requirements under supervision, and then they shift you into unsupervised release because there is little else to monitor.2

-In unsupervised probation, you do not have to deal with a probation officer.
-Instead, you can report directly to the court.
+In unsupervised probation, you do not have to deal with a P.O.
+Instead, you can report directly to the Colorado court, and your compliance is monitored by the court clerk and district attorney.
 The benefits of this setup include:

 - Not having to pay supervision fees, which can cost $50 per month,

-- No longer having to meet with your probation officer every month, and
+- No longer having to meet with your P.O. every month, and

 - Fewer sobriety checks or drug tests.